Parameter estimation for cellular automata

-A common issue in the approaches presented for CA model parameter estimation is the lack of statistics.
+A common issue in the CA model\corr{'s} parameter estimation approaches is the lack of statistics.
 A more or less ad-hoc cost function is formulated and optimized, but no uncertainty quantification is presented.
-In this research, we formulate a sound statistical approach to the CA parameter estimation problem.
-The starting point is an analogy of CA patterns with Turing patterns: in both cases randomized initial values lead to random patterns.
-Our approach was originally introduced to identify parameters for the formation of Turing patterns in \cite{KazarnikovH20}.
-It is based on creating statistics for scalar-valued characteristics computed by the patterns.
-The decisive difference to the earlier applications in \cite{KazarnikovH20,KazarnikovH22} is that in this work both the CA rules and the resulting CA patterns are discrete, while the algorithm of \cite{KazarnikovH20} has been developed for and applied to partial differential equation (PDE) based models, which yield continuous functions as solutions, that depend continuously on the model parameters.
-Thus, the previous algorithm took advantage of these facts, e.g., by using the $L^2$- and $H^1$-norms to characterize properties of the \enquote{forward model}.
+In this research, we develop a sound statistical approach to the CA parameter estimation problem.
+The starting point is an analogy of CA patterns with Turing models. \corr{These continuous models were proposed by Alan Turing in the seminal work \cite{Turing1952} as a hypothetical mechanism describing the symmetry-breaking phenomenon at the early stage of morphogenesis.
+They later found applications in different areas, including modeling chemical reactions \cite{lengyel1991,lengyel1992}, describing population dynamics \cite{zhu2024}, social interactions \cite{ke2022,yuan2023,zhu2023,Li2024}, and even morphochemical processes \cite{bozzini2015,sgura2019,frittelli2024}.
+For both Turing models and cellular automata, randomized initial values lead to random patterns.} Our \corr{proposed statistical} approach was earlier used to identify parameters of Turing models in continuous and network domains \cite{KazarnikovH20,Zhu2022,Zhu2022a}, and initially introduced to calibrate chaotic dynamical systems \cite{haario2015, springer2019}.
+It is designed for systems with stochastic outcomes that may be due to unknown, randomized initial conditions or stochasticity of the model itself.
+The approach is based on creating statistics for scalar-valued characteristics computed \corr{directly from} the patterns.
+The decisive difference to the earlier applications in \cite{KazarnikovH20,KazarnikovH22} is that in this work, both the CA rules and the resulting CA patterns are discrete, while the algorithm of \cite{KazarnikovH20} has been developed for and applied to partial differential equation (PDE) based models, which yield continuous functions as solutions, that depend continuously on the model parameters.
+Thus, the previous algorithm took advantage of these facts, e.g., by using \corr{different Lebesgue and Sobolev norms} to characterize properties of the patterns produced by the forward model.
 As opposed to this, CA models yield completely discrete and discontinuous results.
-If these results are interpreted as functions, these functions only take values in discrete subsets, such as in $\{0,1\}$, prohibiting the evaluation of an $H^1$-seminorm.
-Consequently, the norms/metrics on continuous function spaces must be replaced by their discrete analogs.
-On the other hand, various measures such as the Minkowski characteristics \cite{ArmstrongMRLASS19} or the mean particle size/particle size distribution are widly used to characterise structures.
-Our statistical approach can directly employ those measures.
-Indeed, taking into account such measures leads to sharper estimates than those adopted from the continuous model norms.
+If these results are interpreted as functions, these functions only take values in discrete subsets, such as in $\{0,1\}$, prohibiting the evaluation of \corr{spatial gradients}.